Energy-and-renewable-energy/scaphandre/docs_src/references/exporter-stdout.md

 scaphandre stdout
 ```

 Default behavior is to measure and show metrics periodically during 10 seconds.
-You can change that timeout with `-t`.
+You can change that timeout with `-t`
 A value of `-t 0` will display top consumers infinitely and must be interrupted with ctrl-c.

 Here is how to display metrics during one minute: